Colin Moynihan, 4th Baron Moynihan: Business career

 Moynihan started his business career working consecutively in Glasgow, Liverpool and the London docks with Tate & Lyle.
 He remained with the company for 10 years with his last assignment being chief executive of Ridgways Tea & Coffee Merchants.
 After 10 years in Parliament, Moynihan returned to the business world as executive chairman and chief executive of Consort Resources Ltd and then director of Clipper Windpower plc and executive chairman of Clipper Windpower Europe Ltd. He has held a series of non-executive directorships including at Ranger Oil and Rowan Companies.
 From 2005 to 2011 he was chairman of Pelamis Wave Power Ltd in Edinburgh.
 He was a non-executive director of Rowan Companies, where he chaired Rowan's Health, Safety and Environment Committee.
 He was chairman of the clean energy company, Hydrodec Group plc from 2012 to 2019.
 He is currently chairman and partner of the private equity group, Buckthorn Capital LLP.
-In January 2023, Amey plc named Moynihan as its new chair.
+In January 2023, Amey named Moynihan as its new chair.

 A Freeman of the City of London, he was later admitted as a Liveryman of the Haberdashers' Company in 1981 becoming a member of the Haberdashers' Court of Assistants in 2002, Third Warden from 2013 to 2014, chaired the Haberdashers' Education Foundation and was a member of the Haberdashers' Company Finance Committee.
 In 2022, Lord Moynihan became the Chair of Governors at Haberdashers' Monmouth Schools.